Man, 38, charged with molesting 11-year-old girl

 The case will be heard again in court on July 28.

-If convicted, he could be jailed up to five years and/or caned.
+If convicted, he could be jailed for up to five years and/or caned.